benediktwerner/lichess-docker/README.md

     -  NOTES:
         - `./build dev css` to only build SCSS
         - `cd analyse` and `yarn dev` to build just the `analyse` module and similarly for other modules
-        - And I also use this terminal for other miscellaneous stuff like accessing the db via `mongo lichess`.
+        - Also use this terminal for other miscellaneous stuff like accessing the db via `mongo lichess`.
  11. Back in the original terminal (session 1) create the DB indices:
       - `docker exec -it lichess bash`
       - `cd ~/projects/lila`
       - `mongo lichess bin/mongodb/indexes.js`
- 12. Now we are ready to run lila itself.
+ 12. Now we are ready to run lila itself:
      - `./lila`
      If all went well you will see the lila prompt.
 Enter the run command.
      - [lila] run